Fish intelligence: Memory

 Individual carp captured by anglers have been shown to become less catchable thereafter.
 This suggests that fish use their memory of negative experiences to associate capture with stress and therefore become less easy to catch.
 This type of associative learning has also been shown in paradise fish (Macropodus opercularis) which avoid places where they have experienced a single attack by a predator and continue to avoid for many months.

 A number of studies have shown that fish can retain information for months or years.
 Anecdotally, channel catfish (Ictalurus punctatus) can remember the human voice call announcing food five years after last hearing that call.
 Goldfish remember the colour of a tube dispensing food one year after the last tube presentation.
 Sockeye salmon still react to a light signal that precedes food arrival up to eight months since the last reinforcement.
 Some common rudd and European chub could remember the person who trained them to feed from the hand, even after a 6-month break.
 Crimson-spotted rainbowfish can learn how to escape from a trawl by swimming through a small hole in the center and they remember this technique 11 months later.
 Rainbow trout can be trained to press a bar to get food, and they remember this three months after last seeing the bar.
 Red Sea clownfish can recognize their mate 30 days after it was experimentally removed from the home anemone.

 Several fish species are capable of learning complex spatial relationships and forming cognitive maps.
 They can orient themselves using multiple landmarks or symbols and they are able to integrate experiences which enable them to generate appropriate avoidance responses.
+In 2020, a neurological study using wireless neural recording systems measured the neurological activity of goldfish and found strong evidence supporting the idea that fish form navigational cognitive maps.